PaddlePaddle/PaddleFleetX/README.md

     exe.run(feed=gen_data())
 ```

-If you want to use high performance chip to do distributed training, such as distributed GPU training:
+If you want to use high performance chip to do distributed training, such as distributed GPU training, **Fleet API** will help you by adding less than 10 lines of code, examples are as follows:

 ```python
 import paddle.fluid as fluid
 from utils import gen_data